lecaillon/Evolve.Doc/content/getting-started/cli.md

 #### Introduction

 If you prefer to manage your database migrations outside your application **without installing the .NET SDK**, the Evolve command-line interface (CLI) is the ideal tool.
-It is a standalone binary file.
-No runtime needed in order to use it.
+It is a standalone binary file with no external dependencies.

 Currently, we provide Evolve.CLI binaries for the following x64 architecture: